dfernandezfb/awesome-zoom-backgrounds/README.md

 ## How to colabora

-Please add more background, specially peplo from **RollingCode** but everyone is welcome to add more backgrounds
+Please add more background, specially people from **RollingCode** who want to see your contributions here :) Anyway, everyone is welcome to add more backgrounds

 # fork from